 What To Do If A Grizzly Bear Attacks

-- The National Park Service of the United States give the following safety advise in case of a grizzly bear attack:
+- The National Park Service of the United States gives the following safety advice in case of a grizzly bear attack:

 - If a grizzly bear attacks you, do not run, lay flat on your stomach, and play dead.